Fahim-Mahmud625/Python-Mastery-2025/06 Error Handling/README.md

 | `03 More Error Handling.py`      | Exploring advanced error handling techniques, including raise.  |

 ## 📌 Notes
-- Each script builds upon the previous one to enhance understanding of error handlng.
+- Each script builds upon the previous one to enhance understanding of error handlng.
-- Practical examples are provided to illustrate the application of error handling techniqes.
+- Practical examples are provided to illustrate the application of error handling techniqes.
-- Contributions and feedback are welcme!
+- Contributions and feedback are welcme!

 Happy coding! 🚀🐍